ethereum/ethereum-org-website/public/content/desci/index.md

 ### Funding {#funding}

 The current standard model for funding science is that individuals or groups of scientists make written applications to a funding agency.
 A small panel of trusted individuals score the applications and then interview candidates before awarding funds to a small portion of applicants.
-Aside from creating bottlenecks that lead to sometimes years of waiting time between applying for and receiving a grant, this model is known to be highly vulnerable to the biases, self-interests and politics of the review panel.
+Aside from creating bottlenecks that lead to sometimes **years of waiting** time between applying for and receiving a grant, this model is known to be highly **vulnerable to the biases, self-interests and politics** of the review panel.

 Studies have shown that grant review panels do a poor job of selecting high-quality proposals as the same proposals given to different panels have wildly different outcomes.
 As funding has become more scarce, it has concentrated into a smaller pool of more senior researchers with more intellectually conservative projects.
 The effect has created a hyper-competitive funding landscape, entrenching perverse incentives and stifling innovation.

 Web3 has the potential to disrupt this broken funding model by experimenting with different incentive models developed by DAOs and Web3 broadly.
-[Retroactive public goods funding](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c), [quadratic funding](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2003531), [DAO governance](https://www.antler.co/blog/daos-and-web3-governance) and [tokenized incentive structures](https://cdixon.org/2017/05/27/crypto-tokens-a-breakthrough-in-open-network-design) are some of the Web3 tools that could revolutionize science funding.
+[Retroactive public goods funding](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c), [quadratic funding](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2003531), and [tokenized incentive structures](https://cdixon.org/2017/05/27/crypto-tokens-a-breakthrough-in-open-network-design) are some of the Web3 tools that could revolutionize science funding.

 ### IP ownership and development {#ip-ownership}